Masque of the Red Death (1989 film): Plot

-Machiavel (Patrick Macnee) is a mysterious masked rider in a red cape who roams Prince Prospero's realm.
+A mysterious rider roams Prince Prospero's realm.
 The appearance of the rider is followed by a deadly plague that scars its victims and devastates the peasantry.
 The rural people are becoming desperate and seek to escape the devastation.
-Meanwhile, Prospero (Adrian Paul) barricades himself at his palace, to avoid any villagers entering his immediate domain and disturbing him.
+Meanwhile, Prospero barricades himself at his palace, to avoid any villagers entering his immediate domain and disturbing him.
 He also organizes a masquerade ball where he invites the nobility of his land to participate.
 Village maidens are also brought into the castle to provide entertainment for his guests.
-Amongst them is Juliette (Clare Hoak), an innocent peasant girl, who continuously resists the prince's lustful pursuit.
-When Claudio (Jeff Osterhage), the prince's friend, advises Prospero to stop pursuing Juliette, the angry prince jails them in the dungeons of his palace.
-Meanwhile, desperate peasants try to breach the defences of Prospero's castle to escape the Red Death.
+Amongst them is Juliette, an innocent peasant girl, who continuously resists the prince's lustful pursuit.
+When Claudio, the prince's friend, advises Prospero to stop pursuing Juliette, the angry prince jails them in the dungeons of his palace.
+Meanwhile, desperate peasants try to breach the defenses of Prospero's castle to escape the Red Death.
 In response to their attempts to enter the safety of his castle, the prince orders boiling oil to be poured on them from high atop the battlements, scorching many of them to death.
-The party is in full swing when a mysterious masked man in a red cape joins the fun unannounced.
+The party is in full swing when a mysterious masked man in a red cloak joins the fun unannounced.